The Sinking of the Metis at Watch Hill Lighthouse in Rhode Island

 Book – Lighthouses and Coastal Attractions in Northern New England: New Hampshire, Maine, Vermont

-My 300-page book, Lighthouses and Coastal Attractions of Northern New England: New Hampshire, Maine, and Vermont, provides memorable human interest stories from each of the 76 lighthouses, along with plenty of indoor and outdoor coastal attractions you can explore and tours.
-Lighthouses and their nearby attractions are divided into regions for weekly and weekend explorers.
-Attractions and tours also include whale watching tours, lighthouse tours, windjammer sailing tours and adventures, special parks and museums, and lighthouses where you can stay overnight.
+Lighthouses and Coastal Attractions of Northern New England: New Hampshire, Maine, and Vermont.
+This 300-page book provides memorable human interest stories from each of the 76 lighthouses.
+It also describes and provides contact info for plenty of indoor and outdoor coastal attractions and tours.
+These include whale watching, lighthouse tours, unique parks, museums, and lighthouses where you can stay overnight.
 There are also stories of haunted lighthouses in these regions.

 Book of shipwrecks, resuces, and hauntings around New England lighthouses